Bowl Me Over

 3. Toss the vegetables with oil and season with spices spread in an even later on the baking sheet.

-4. Bake for 15 minutes - toss the vegetables halfway through cooking so they can get crispy on both sides.
+4. Bake for 15 minutes - toss the oven-roasted vegetables halfway through cooking so they can get crispy on both sides.

 Nutrition